Ministry of Supply: Royal Ordnance Factories

 The Ministry of Supply was responsible for building and running the Royal Ordnance Factories, which produced explosives and propellants, filled ammunition, and constructed guns and rifles.
 However, the Ministry of Works and/or private building contractors acted as agents during their construction.

 The ministry was also responsible for the supply of tanks and other armoured fighting vehicles.
 W. A. Robotham of Rolls-Royce was appointed chief engineer of tank design in the ministry in November 1941.
 He went on the 1942 tank mission to America.
 Most of the technicians in the Department of Tank Design in Ivy Bridge House had been recruited at the start of hostilities, and few had the experience to advise the industry design teams.
-They were spread over an "immense number" of projects, and lacked clear directives from the War Office general staff, so had no clear conception of their requirements.
+They were spread over an "immense number" of projects and lacked clear directives from the War Office general staff, so they had no clear conception of their requirements.
 The answer in the ministry to reports of problems was to "shoot the messenger".
 Industry outsiders Robotham was dealing with had the attitude that he would be "gone tomorrow", so he resigned in August 1943.
 He thought (which turned out to be true) that any improvements would not reach the firing line before the end of the war.

 Edward Brisch worked in the Department of Tank Design from 1942.

 Tanks were designed and built by private arms, engineering, and manufacturing companies, e.g. the Birmingham Railway Carriage and Wagon Company, English Electric in their Stafford Works, Leyland Motors, Nuffield Mechanizations, Vauxhall Motors, and Vickers-Armstrongs.